FACTBOX-Sporting world reacts to Russia's invasion of Ukraine | Sports-Games

 The International Basketball Federation (FIBA) said it would ban Russian athletes and officials from its competitions until further notice.
 FIBA's top board will meet on March 25 to discuss whether to take further measures.

-Euroleague Basketball suspended Russian teams CSKA Moscow, UNICS Kazan, Zenit St Petersburg and Lokomotiv Kuban Krasnodar from participating in its championships.
-"Should the situation not evolve in a favourable way, all regular season games versus Russian teams to be annulled to configure the leagues' standings," it said in a statement.
+Euroleague Basketball suspended Russian teams CSKA Moscow, UNICS Kazan, Zenit St Petersburg, and Lokomotiv Kuban Krasnodar from participating in its championships.
+"Should the situation not evolve favorably, all regular-season games versus Russian teams to be annulled to configure the leagues' standings," it said in a statement.

 It also froze its sponsorship deal with Russia's VTB Bank.
 BIATHLON